 Harry swallowed.
 “I can't tell you that.
 Because it would be a lie.
 We do have a containee by the name of Macnair and he is refusing to speak.”

 “How is that a coincidence?” asked James sternly.
 He gripped the table with his palms and squeezed until his knuckles turned white.
 He leaned over the table and sought out his father's eyes with an intense gaze of fear.

 Their waitress returned with their waters, and when a look of fear crossed over her face as her gaze landed on James, he released the table and straightened up, clearing his throat and trying to appear nonchalant.
 The waitress scurried off without a word.

 Harry felt his insides boiling.
 He wasn't an exceptional liar, and finding himself in this situation left him rather stumped, but he wasn't ready to share the truth with his son.
 Not yet, not now.
-Not in the middle of a muggle cafe when James would certainly explode with hatred and rage.
-No, Harry would have to think that through more clearly when he had the time to plan it out and wasn't caught off guard in such a time as this.
+Not in the middle of a muggle café when James would certainly explode with hatred and rage.
+No, Harry would have to think that through more carefully when he had the time to plan it out and wasn't caught off-guard in such a time and place as this.

 But then Harry suddenly stopped thinking.
 He hated how his thoughts had immediately gone to not if he would tell James but when.
 Had he really made such a pivotal decision?
 Would he really tell him?
 No, Harry decided.
 He wasn't sure about that either.